FAQ for the Class of 2019

 The concept of a year-long university theme presents opportunity for the Susquehanna community to develop a community dialogue around a central idea or question.
 With both curricular and co-curricular applications, a university theme supports Susquehanna's goals of developing a common experience among students, fostering a culture of intellectual engagement, creating a diverse community, and supporting communication, collaboration and creativity across campus.
 Your first introduction to the annual theme is the Common Reading.

 Throughout the semester there will be many opportunities for you to explore ideas related to the university theme.
-The first will come early in the semester when an author from the common reading visits campus to give a public lecture designed especially for our first-year students.
+The first will come September 1, when Edwidge Danticat, one of the authors in the anthology, visits campus to give a public lecture designed especially for our first-year students.
 There will also be other events, both curricular and co-curricular, such as musical performances, theatre productions, movies and additional invited speakers.